 What's the Different Between a Flea Repellent & Flea Treatment?

-If your pet already has fleas, then purchasing only a flea repellent product is not going to solve your problem.
+If your pet already has fleas, then purchasing only a natural flea and tick repellent for dogs or cats product is not going to solve your problem.
 An existing flea infestation must be treated with a product that kills fleas, not one that simply repels them.

 If your pet currently has fleas, you just moved into a new house that you can't guarantee is flea (including eggs and larvae) free, or you live in an area prone to fleas, you need to treat with a natural flea killer.
 This will keep populations around your pet in check.

 Once the fleas have been killed, a holistic repellent plan will keep them from finding a safe home on your pet, or hitching a ride into your house.

 Tackling a flea infestation naturally is most effective with a multi-prong approach that includes a flea powder, a flea comb, and complementary repellents like a flea tag, flea shampoo, squeeze-on, or flea collar, as well as flea & tick supplements, like brewer's yeast & garlic, as a natural way to help keep away fleas from the inside out.

 In this article, we'll explore the difference between flea repellents and flea treatments, the various natural options for each,

 The most effective natural flea killers are flea powders.